|

 exposure to solvent, or percentage of solvent accessibility; (3) a

-confidence score for the prediction (a real number in the scale of 0
+confidence score for the prediction (a real number in the range between 0

-- Original output from the SABLE server, which is sent by e-mail,
+- The original output from SABLE, which is sent by e-mail,

-can be saved as a file and then uploaded using the Browse button to
+can be saved as a file and then submitted using the Browse button at the

-- Amino acid sequence is the only obligatory data field when
+- Amino acid sequence is the only required data field when

-using this option.
+using this type of input.
 The remaining fields are optional.

 - One can specify any combination of different sequence profiles,